Iron Fist (countermeasure): History

 In August 2019, Elbit Systems won an IMOD contract to install the Iron Fist active protection system on the IDF's new Eitan APC and the IDF's armored D9 bulldozers.

+In November 2021, during FEINDEF 2021 (a defense fair celebrated yearly in Spain, similar to Eurosatory), Elbit Systems and Escribano Mechanical & Engineering signed an agreement for the integration of the Iron Fist APS onto Escribano's Guardian 30 unmanned turret, meant to be as well integrated in the IFV version of the Spanish Dragón VCR armoured fighting vehicle.